Updated September 2013

 Probably not.
 Although the Myki system brings some benefits, including better access to cheap fares, these are eclipsed by the enormous cost of the system.

-Few passengers wanted a new ticket system, and the PTUA argued that for a fraction of the cost, either the Metcard system could have been updated, or a cheaper Smartcard system procured from elsewhere, and the money saved could have been spent on more staff, trains, trams and buses.
+Few passengers wanted a new ticket system, and the PTUA argued that for a fraction of the cost, either the Metcard system could have been updated, or a cheaper Smartcard system bought from elsewhere.
+The money saved could have been spent on more staff, trains, trams and buses.
 But the change has happened, so we’re providing feedback to Public Transport Victoria to try and improve the outcome for passengers.

 Does the PTUA’s Commuter Club discounted Yearly ticket scheme continue under Myki?